 When you’re ready to select a design that suits, it’s best to meet with a new home consultant as there are a significant number of things to consider.
 Should one of your builder’s available designs not fill the requirements, the best way to approach your home is to customise an ‘off the shelf’ plan in partnership with your new home consultant or builder.
-This way, you will get all the benefits of a tried and tested design, and still be able to customise certain elements.
+These designs give you the freedom to find the perfect floorplan for you as well as choose your home’s design style through the paint colours, flooring and more.
+Our home designs get all the benefits of a tried and tested design, but still able to customise the most important elements.
 Learn more about our approach to custom home designs.

 Alternatively, you can bring your own plan or concept sketches.

 Step 4.
 The Fine Print (Contracts and Approvals)

 After you have decided on your dream home design, you’ll need to start the paperwork.
 Your builder should handle the project end-to-end by dealing with all the council and building authority requirements, using expert staff who can streamline the process of building a house.